JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 In fact, the diagrams as a code (Mermaid) can be integrated with our SliDev-Editor Setup.

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/mermaidjsxopenai-editor" title="NEW | Slidev-Editor Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code to MermaidJS + LLMs.
+  {{< card link="https://github.com/JAlcocerT/mermaidjsxopenai-editor" title="NEW | MermaidJS-Editor Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code to MermaidJS + LLMs.
 Via NextJS and ToastUI md editor" >}}
 {{< /cards >}}